georgia-tech-db/evadb/docs/source/overview/installation.rst

 EVA is based on a `client-server architecture <https://www.postgresql.org/docs/15/tutorial-arch.html>`_.

-To launch the EVA server natively, run the following command on the terminal:
+To launch the EVA server using the pip package, run the following command on the terminal:

 .. code-block:: bash

     eva_server &

-You can also launch the EVA server using Docker either locally or on a server with GPU's:
+You can also launch the EVA server using Docker either locally or on a server with GPUs:

 .. code-block:: bash